jlibovicky/jlibovicky.github.io/_posts/2023-04-13-On-NLP-and-User-Autonomy.md

-I am not sure if this is not a priority or if the system authors think the users would not use this information anyway, but for me, this is a clear sign of a lack of respect for user autonomy.
+I am not sure if this is not a priority or if the system authors think the users would not use this information anyway, but for me, this is a clear sign of a lack of respect for user autonomy and paternalisms from the system creators.

 ## Ethics Statements at ACL 2021

-In 2021, the separate ethics statement for ACL papers was new.
+In 2021, the separate ethics statement for ACL papers was a new thing.
 Back then, I read all 129 statements from ACL 2021 papers, tried to categorize their values, and made some notes.
-(Now, I do not even remember what I hoped to discover in the statements.)
+(Hard to say what I hoped to discover in the statements.)

 Most often, the ethics statements focus on the consequences of the presented method if it was deployed in the real world, most frequently via replicating or